Buying solar panels for your home

 An accredited solar PV installer

-The solar company you select to supply and install your solar power system is just as important as the system itself.
-You should ensure the Clean Energy Council accredits the people installing your system.
-If you don’t use CEC accredited installers, you won’t be entitled to a government solar rebate.
+The solar company you select to supply and install your solar panel system is just as important as the system itself.
+You should ensure that Solar Accreditation Australia accredits the people installing your system.
+If you don’t use SAA accredited installers, you won’t be entitled to a government solar rebate.

 Consider the system warranty